-Roger Williams University has a thriving Dance Club.
-In fact, more students participate in Dance Club than any other on-campus activity.
+Roger Williams University has the Dance Club.
+In fact, more students participate in the Dance Club than any other on-campus activity.

-Roger Williams University students' favorite campus traditions are Student Involvement Fair, Spring Concert and Spring Block Party (Carnival).
+Roger Williams University students' favorite campus events are Student Involvement Fair, Spring Concert and Dance Club Show.

-Roger Williams University offers housing.
+Roger Williams University offers housing for students.
 Students are required to live on campus through sophomore year.
 First year students are guaranteed on-campus housing.

 The majority of Roger Williams University students live on campus.
-In 2021, 66% of undergrads at Roger Williams University lived in some kind of on-campus housing and 34% of students lived off-campus or commuted to Roger Williams University.
-There are 2,992 spots available in on-campus housing for all 4,346 undergraduates.
-In the 2020-21 school year, 2,531 students chose to live on-campus.
-On the weekends, about 85% students stay on-campus.
+In 2022, 72% of undergrads at Roger Williams University lived in some kind of on-campus housing and 28% of students lived off-campus or commuted to Roger Williams University.
+There are 2,992 spots available in on-campus housing for all 4,206 undergraduates.
+In the 2021-2022 school year, 2,711 students chose to live in campus housing.
 First year students are not allowed to park a car on campus.